Canon 1D Mark II vs Sony RX10 IV

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The RX10 IV indeed provides for movie recording, while the 1D Mark II does not.
 The highest resolution format that the RX10 IV can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the RX10 IV has an electronic viewfinder (2359k dots), while the 1D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the RX10 IV has a higher magnification than the one of the 1D Mark II (0.70x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II and Sony RX10 IV along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The RX10 IV has a touchscreen, while the 1D Mark II has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.